bu3ny/FreeIPA-Prometheus-Exporter/README.md

   - Add the following job configuration to your Prometheus configuration file (prometheus.yml):

     ~~~
+    global:
+    scrape_interval: 15s # Adjust the scrape interval as needed

     scrape_configs:
-      - job_name: 'freeipa_exporter'
+    - job_name: 'freeipa_metrics'
         static_configs:
-          - targets: ['localhost:8000']              # change it to the IP on hostname on which the script is running on - if firewalld is running, allow port 8000
+        - targets: ['localhost:8000'] # Assuming your Python script is running on localhost port 8000 - change it to match the IPA Server IP
+        metrics_path: /metrics # Specify the endpoint where metrics are exposed
     ~~~